Serena survives scare to reach U.S. Open third round

 World number eight Williams, who captured the first of her six U.S. Open titles two years before her 17-year-old opponent was born, spent the first half of the match trying to find her rhythm but when she did she was off to the races.

-“She really came out and played really well, she showed no fear,” a relieved Williams said in her on-court interview.
+“She really came out and played really well, she showed no fear,” said Williams.
 “She had absolutely nothing to lose and she played like it.”

 McNally, competing in only her sixth tour-level event of her career and against the highest-ranked player she has ever faced, used an old-school serve-and-volley approach along with a lethal slice backhand to unsettle Williams.